wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 through the `target` option in the `localfile` section of the configuration.
 These tests will check if the statistics of the forwarded events, which are in the file `wazuh-logcollector.state` are correct, verifying that the dropped events match with the reported ones.

+#### Test options

+For each internal option of `logcollector` module, check if the options are set as expected and Wazuh and `logcollector` work correctly.